mindreframer/callme/README.md

 logger.info('some message')
 ```

-IocRb eliminates the manual injection step and injects dependencies by itself.
+Callme eliminates the manual injection step and injects dependencies by itself.
 To use it you need to instantiate Callme::Container and pass dependency definitions(we call them beans) to it:
 ```ruby
 container = Callme::Container.new do |c|